 Students declaring a concentration must complete a Concentration Portfolio.
-This is comprised of a Learning Plan, an Intellectual Autobiography, 10+ relevant courses and a relevant capstone project in their final year.
+This is comprised of a Learning Plan, an Intellectual Autobiography, 60+ credits of courses (including at least 24 credits from the Interdisciplinary Studies Major pathways), and a relevant capstone project in their final year.
 Students will come up with a title for their concentration in consultation with the Programme Director, which they can use to communicate to current/future stakeholders (e.g. employers, family and friends).